-- He avoids disagreements preferring always to keep things status quo between you.
+- He avoids disagreements, preferring always to keep things status quo between you.

-- 4When you ask him directly how he feels about you, he's unsure and indirect.
-He may say he deeply cares for you but follow that with, "I need more time" or "I'm not ready for a full commitment yet."
+- When you ask him directly how he feels about you, he's unsure and indirect.
+He may say he deeply cares for you, but follows that with, "I need more time," or, "I'm not ready for a full commitment yet."

-- Your relationship seems to plateau at a certain point and stop growing.
+- Your relationship seems to plateau at a certain point and stops growing.

 Super nice guys can end up wasting a lot of your precious time.
-The mixed messages he's sending will make feel conflicted about breaking up with him because after all, he treats you so well and he obviously likes you.
+The mixed messages he sends leave you feeling conflicted about breaking up with him because after all, he treats you so well and he obviously likes you.